JoacimWall/Visual-studio-multilingual-extension/README.md

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ImportFilePopUpDialog.png">

 ### Update previously translated node
-If you change the text in an existing node and want to change the status to new to make a new translation.
+If you change the text in an existing node in the Master resx file and want to change the translation status.
 Right click somewhere on the <data name = 'xxxxx' node and select "Change Translation Status ..." and chose the status you would like to change to.
+This will change the status in all language files ((AppResources.fr-FR.resx) to the bew status.
+If you changed to 'New' then you can right click the master file and select translate to make new translations.

 <img  width=“100” height="400" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/ChangeStatusOnExisting.png">